WarKyseSs/WarKyseSs/README.md

 </div>
 <div>
   <h1 align="center">Hi 👋, I'm Livio 🤯</h1>
   <h3 align="center">I am 21 years old.
-I am currently a third year student at HELHA in Mons (Belgium), where I am studying business informatics.
+I'm currently a graduate of the Bachelier Informatique de Gestion program, having studied for 3 years at the HELHa in Mons (Belgium).
 I am passionate about IT and I like working on projects that allow me to put my knowledge into practice.</h3>
 </div>

 <div>